 Master Classes and the Woman’s Athletic Club Series

 Since its founding, the Society has presented master classes held in the Great Room at Bein & Fushi that brought the guidance of some of the world’s most esteemed teachers to promising artists.
-Mrs. Galvin and Suzanne Fushi launched a concert series at the elegant Woman’s Athletic Club of Chicago in 2006 featuring recitals by Stradivari Society recipients which has delighted concertgoers for ten seasons.
+We launched a concert series with Mrs. Galvin at the elegant Woman’s Athletic Club of Chicago in 2006 featuring recitals by Stradivari Society recipients which has delighted concertgoers for decades.